Kwarf/kwarf.github.io/about.md

 here in Sweden for 7825 SEK (around $1k depending on the exchange rate).

-The build quality isn't very high, but that is to be expected from such a cheap computer, and it doesn't bother me much.
+The build quality isn't very high, but that is to be expected from such a cheap computer, and it doesn't bother me much, performance is more important for me.

 * Intel Core i7 4710MQ 2.5GHz (3.5GHz turbo)
 * Kingston HyperX 8GB 1600MHz